yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-in docker.md

 ## Build the IRI Docker container from the source code

-Instead of downloading the pre-built Docker container, you may want to build the file from the source code the any of the following reasons:
+Instead of downloading the pre-built Docker container, you may want to build the file from the source code for any of the following reasons:
 * You want to be sure that the code you run is the same as the source code
 * You want to modify the code before you run it